micro-lc/middleware/README.md

 <h1 align="center">⛽ Servo</h1>

-From Australian slang _servo_, which stands for service station, Servo backend middleware responsible for serving [micro-lc](https://github.com/micro-lc/micro-lc) configuration files, applying some useful parsing logic before returning their content.
+From Australian slang _servo_, which stands for service station, Servo is a backend middleware responsible for serving [micro-lc](https://github.com/micro-lc/micro-lc) configuration files, applying some useful parsing logic before returning their content.
 This logic is also distributed through an SDK to ease the process of building custom configurations serves.